Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 Besides that there isn't much more to do.
 Everything will work as expected.

-### benefits of a SPA
+### benefits of a UWA

-Building a SPA can seem unnecessary but it comes with some advantages:
+Building a Universal Web Application can seem unnecessary but it comes with some advantages:

 - Better initial rendering time
-- Can make an application that doesn't need Javascript
+- Can make an application that works without browser Javascript
   - I'm a believer of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
   - Android Chrome might run your site [without Javascript](https://timkadlec.com/remembers/2018-09-06-chromes-noscript-intervention/)
 - Should have a better SEO (you can read more about SEO [here](https://itnext.io/seo-friendly-spas-d3c461a56217))

+If you want to read more about this subject you can check [Stereobooster's](https://dev.to/stereobooster) article about [Server Side Rendering pros and cons](https://dev.to/stereobooster/server-side-rendering-or-ssr-what-is-it-for-and-when-to-use-it-2cpg).

 ## And also…